BaptistePignier/CAS741-GameOfLife/mkdocs_docs/api/sim.md

-# API du Module Simulation (sim)
+# API of the Simulation Module (sim)

-Cette page présente la documentation API générée automatiquement à partir des docstrings et des type hints du code source du module `sim`.
+This page presents the API documentation automatically generated from the docstrings and type hints of the `sim` module source code.

 ## Module sim